 This list of indicators is meant to assist traders and declaring agents to assess the money laundering or terrorism financing risk of both existing and prospective clients.
 It is not an exhaustive list and the existence of any indicator(s) does not imply that the trade transaction is necessarily linked to such money laundering or terrorism financing activities.
-If a trader or declaring agent, in the course of their trade, profession, business or employment, knows or has reasonable grounds to suspect that any property is connected to criminal activity, he has the legal obligation to file a Suspicious Transaction Report (STR) to the Suspicious Transaction Reporting Office (STRO).
+If a trader or declaring agent, in the course of business, has reasonable grounds to suspect that any property is linked to criminal conduct, he is required to disclose his suspicion to the Suspicious Transaction Reporting Office (STRO).